hphelion/documentation/cli.unix.2.reference.md

 Display the console output of a server.
 When the `-p` option is used with the private key file for the server, if the decrypted password is still available on the console, it is displayed.

 ###Examples
-Display 100 lines of console ouput:
+Display 100 lines of console output:

     hpcloud servers:console my-server 100